How to Manage Your Stress as a Nurse

 Recruit Support

 Nursing co-workers are a tight-knit family.
-They are down in the trenches with one another and for this reason, talking about work-related stressors with another is extremely valuable.
+They are down in the trenches with one another and for this reason, talking about work-related stressors with one another is extremely valuable.
 Basically, they can all relate.
 Having a therapeutic vent session is extremely helpful not just to get concerns out in the open, but to share ideas on how to improve things.
 Sometimes it helps to arrange a gathering outside of work.
 Night-shift workers can meet for breakfast, and day workers can have a late lunch or dinner.
 By removing the group from the environmental source of stress (work), nurses can be more candid in verbalizing their concerns.

 Exercise